nokotamustang/ComfyUI_nokota_mustang_nodes/readme.md

 _First three nodes available.
 The Random uINT makes a random unsigned integer on activation and you can store a lock value and toggle it when needed.
 The Dimension base attempts to simplify image size by providing an aspect ratio and a target mega pixel count.
 The Dimension multiplier simply allows scaling up of integer width and height dimensions._

 ![Screenshots](./screenshots/base_2.png)
-_The next node allows you to switch between 10 strings._
+_Sampler config is a simple input area for my KSamplers.
+The string switcher allows you to switch between 5 multi-line strings; or just use them as outputs.
+The serial concatenate allows you to combine up to 5 strings together (while ignoring empty ones)._

 The subsections will describe the nodes included in this repo.